est31/csrp-gmp/README.md

 The call `srp_user_new` has a new parameter, `username_for_verifier`, allowing to use different usernames for verifier and srp login.

+Added option for `srp_create_salted_verification_key` call to specify a salt.

 We ship with OpenSSL's implementation of the SHA256 hash algorithm.
-Support for other hash algoritms was dropped (but re-introducing is fairly easy).
+Support for other hash algoritms was dropped (but re-introducing is fairly easy, just copy from an OpenSSL source distribution).

 Usage Example
 -------------

-For an usage example, see test_srp.c
+For an usage example, see `test_srp.c`